 Ports can be set individually for the mrd feature, but once set, remain in the mrd mode until the jumpers are removed.
+This information is repeated in the Installation chapter.

 Figure 5-1.
 Jumpers for MRD Mode

 5.2.1.2 Card External Connector and Pinouts